- Search The Registry

 Born in Klerksdorp, Transvaal, South Africa, Desmond Mpilo Tutu, and his family moved to Johannesburg when he was 12 years old.
-Although he wanted to become a physician, his family could not afford the cost and he followed his father's footsteps into teaching.
+Although he wanted to become a physician, his family could not afford the cost and he followed in his father's footsteps in teaching.
 In 1951, Tutu studied at the Pretoria Bantu Normal College and went on to teach at Johannesburg Bantu High School, where he remained until 1957.

 During this time he married Leah Nomalizo Tutu (1955).
 Following the passage of the Bantu Education Act, he resigned in protest of the poor educational prospects for Black South Africans.
 He continued studying theology, and in 1960 was ordained as an Anglican priest.
-He became chaplain at the University of Fort Hare, one of the few quality universities for Black students in the southern part of Africa.
+He became a chaplain at the University of Fort Hare, one of the few quality universities for Black students in the southern part of Africa.
 Tutu left his post as chaplain and attended King's College, London where he received his Bachelor's and Master's degrees in Theology.
 In 1967, he returned to Southern Africa and used his lectures to highlight the circumstances of the African population.
 In 1970, he lectured at the National University of Lesotho.

 In 1972, Tutu returned to the UK, where he was appointed vice-director of the Theological Education Fund of the World Council of Churches, at Bromley in Kent.
 He returned to South Africa in 1975 and was appointed Anglican Dean of Johannesburg, the first Black African to hold that position.